NLnetLabs/cascade/doc/manual/source/quick-start.rst

-The ``/etc/cascade/config.toml`` file controls listen addresses, which filesystem paths Cascade uses, daemonization settings (running in the background, running as a different user, and log settings).
+The ``/etc/cascade/config.toml`` file controls listen addresses, which filesystem paths Cascade uses, daemonization settings (running in the background, running as a different user), and log settings.

 If using systemd to run Cascade some of these settings should be ignored and systemd features used instead.